 Indicator 2.1: Inclusion of land-use or forestry mitigation targets

-In addition, 60 Parties propose a non-emissions target on land use, either in lieu of or in addition to an emissions target covering the sector.
-Some of these targets are contained in the mitigation sections of the INDCs, while others are in the adaptation section.
-The non-emissions targets include goals on overall forest cover, forest conservation and afforestation, reforestation and restoration, typically quantified in terms of hectares of forest (see Indicator 5.2 on afforestation, reforestation, and restoration commitments).
-They also include goals on a given proportion of forests to be designated as national parks or other protected areas.
-Three additional Parties specify actions in the land-use sector but do not propose a quantifiable goal.
+In addition, 63 countries propose a non-emissions target or action on land use, either in lieu of or in addition to an emissions target covering the sector.
+The non-emissions targets include goals on overall forest cover, forest conservation, and afforestation, reforestation and restoration, in many cases quantified in terms of hectares of forest (see Indicator 5.2 on afforestation, reforestation, and restoration commitments).
+They also include goals on a given proportion of forests to be designated as national parks or other protected areas, as well as goals related to the adoption of specific policies or measures for forest conservation and restoration.

 These overall numbers are somewhat higher than those in last year’s assessment, which is partially due to some minor changes in the categories used in this year’s assessment, as well as to four additional NDCs being assessed.

 As with last year’s assessment, the decision of a relatively large majority of countries to include land use within their emission targets, and of most additional countries to at least adopt a non-emission target on land use, means that Indicator 2.1 can be considered to have been met.

 However, a recent report found that if all conditional and unconditional NDCs were implemented, reductions from land-use would account for 10 to 30 percent of total reductions by 2030, but that substantially greater ambition would be needed to reach either the 2°C goal or the 1.5°C goal laid out in the Paris Agreement.
 It is also important to note that 105 countries have made at least some part of their land-use targets subject to the provision of international financing, and their implementation will likely require significantly more finance than has currently been pledged for land-use mitigation.